markandre13/motr/README.md

 * I love WTR
 * WTR's implementation is not simple and stupid
 * WTR sometimes freezes for several minutes on macOS
-* I'd like to extend the mocha reporter
+* I'd like to extend the mocha reporter protocol
 * I'd like to run the Typescript compiler and WTR both in watch mode in the same terminal within Visual Studio Code

 ## How?